AphiweMntungwa/khalipha/README.md

-# mzansi
+# khalipha
-express backend for info-mzansi uses mongo and express
+express-react-app for information about countries and their constituencies.